Low FODMAP Plant-Based Protein AlternativesPublished on Thursday, April 28, 2022 by

 The actual protein amount in the products you choose may vary from manufacturer to manufacturer, so always check the nutrition facts label.

-These are estimates based off of the USDA Data for Food Components & the ~ symbol below on the protein amounts mean the protein amount is close to the number listed (but could be slightly higher- I am a sucker for round numbers).
+These are estimates based on the USDA Data for Food Components & the ~ symbol below on the protein amounts means the protein amount is close to the number listed (but could be slightly higher- I am a sucker for round numbers).

 Tempeh (plain without high FODMAP ingredients): ½ Cup is 18 grams of protein

 - This is a plant-based protein alternative that is made out of soybeans and although that might be a scary red flag like “..but I can’t have soybeans on the Low FODMAP diet”…you CAN have tempeh because it is fermented.